nspcc-dev/neofs-api/proto-docs/object.md

 properties:

 * $Object:ROOT \
-  Returns only `REGULAR` type objects that are not split or are the top level root objects in a split hierarchy.
-This includes objects not present physically, like large objects split into smaller objects without separate top-level root object.
-Other type objects like StorageGroups and Tombstones will not be shown.
+  Returns only `REGULAR` type objects that are not split or that are the top level root objects in a split hierarchy.
+This includes objects not present physically, like large objects split into smaller objects without a separate top-level root object.
+Objects of other types like StorageGroups and Tombstones will not be shown.
 This filter may be useful for listing objects like `ls` command of some virtual file system.
 This filter is activated if the `key` exists, disregarding the